mitre/cti/USAGE.md

 ])[0]
 ```

-The old 1:1 mitigations causing this issue are deprecated, so you can also filter them out that way — see [Removing revoked and deprecated objects](#Removing-revoked-and-deprecated-objects), below.
+The old 1:1 mitigations causing this issue are deprecated, so you can also filter them out that way — see [Removing revoked and deprecated objects](#Removing-revoked-and-deprecated-objects).

 ### By name
 The following recipe retrieves an object according to its name: